 Ratatouille is a French vegetable stew and something that my Mom made when we were kids.
 We always turned our noses up with the thought of eating stewed veggies, but as an adult, I love this stuff!
 There are a lot of variations on how to make this, but I choose the easy way!
 In one pot!
 It’s good hot or cold, in an omelet, served with toasted crusty bread, as a side dish with grilled steak!
 Can I go on?
 I could, but you get the idea.

-Something happens to the veges when they are cooked down.
-It almost seem luxurious.
+Something happens to the veggies when they are cooked down.
+It almost seems luxurious.
 They become smooth and mellow and have tons of flavor!
 You really can’t beat it!
-As an added bonus, it cooks in one pot so there are no excuses for not trying this, it may just become your new favorite way to get your veges in your diet!
+As an added bonus, it cooks in one pot so there are no excuses for not trying this, it may just become your new favorite way to get your veggies in your diet!

 - 2 tbs olive oil

 - 1 pound crimini or white mushrooms sliced